microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 #### ReadsQC

-This workflow performs quality control on raw Illumina reads to trim/filter low quality data and to remove artifacts, linkers, adapters, spike-in reads and reads mapping to several hosts and common microbial contaminants.
+This workflow performs quality control on raw Illumina or PacBio reads to trim/filter low quality data and to remove artifacts, linkers, adapters, spike-in reads and reads mapping to several hosts and common microbial contaminants.
 If run on its own via the "Run Single Workflow" option, the results page would look as such:

 ![Workflow result page for a ReadsQC run via the "Run a Single Workflow" option with the "General" dropdown opened.](../_static/images/howto_guides/workflows/metaG/03102025_view_single_qc.png)